-This report was funded by UNESCO IICBA as part of the Shanghai Funds-in-Trust [Shanghai-FIT] project for the professionalization of teaching in Africa and Asia-Pacific.
-The authors worked with many stakeholders to piece together the data for the study.
-They are especially grateful to Mr. Conrad Sackey who served as Chairman of the Teaching Service Commission at the time of the study and is now the Minister of Basic and Senior Secondary Education.
+In Sierra Leone, the authors are especially grateful to Mr. Conrad Sackey who served as Chairman of the Teaching Service Commission at the time of the study and now the Minister of Basic and Senior Secondary Education.
 Special thanks are also due to the Commission's Secretary, Mr. Sorie Turay, who played an important role in the activities undertaken for the study.
 The management team and the staff of the Teaching Service Commission provided substantial support, including for data validation.
 The authors are also grateful to the supervisory Ministries for their support: the Ministry of Technical and Higher Education was represented by Ms. Sia Fasuluku, Director of Research, Planning and Development, while the Ministry of Basic and Senior Secondary Education was represented by Professor Yatta Kanu, Chief Education Officer.
-Many other individuals were helpful and attended various meetings, including the Principal of the Freetown Polytechnic, Dr. Samba Moriba.
-The list of persons interviewed for the study is provided in an annex.
-The authors are also grateful to the team of the Teacher Section at UNESCO in Paris who provided unwavering support, with special thanks to Carlos Vargas and Valérie Djioze.
+Special thanks are also due to the Principal of the Freetown Polytechnic, Dr. Samba Moriba.